 Roads That May Still Be Closed in Iceland in April

-Many mountain passes, especially in the Westfjords, may still be blocked by snow or become unsafe after storms.
-Some gravel connecting roads in the north and east can also remain closed or difficult to navigate, depending on weekly conditions.
+Many mountain passes in the Westfjords may still be blocked by snow, especially after a storm.
+Some gravel roads in the north and east can also be closed or difficult to drive, depending on conditions that week.

 Rental Car Advice for Iceland in April